alexKleider/phInfo/README.md

 (or `<Finish>`).
 Here is an outline of what is recommended or appropriate for our use case:

-    1. Change user password: I've been changing the pw to `pi::root`
+    1. Change User Password Change password for the current user You will now be asked to enter a new password for the pi user; suggest changing to `pi::root`
-    2. Hostname: I suggest `rpi` or `pi-1` (something short)
-    3. Boot options:
-        We are not installing a GUI so select B1 (boot into the command line interface) following which you will be given another list of options and again select B1 (log in required.)
-    4. Localization Options:
-        11 Change Locale: The default is `en_gb.UTF-8`: suitable for Great Britain.
-For the American locale, scroll down (with the down arrow) until encountering the asterisk (*) next to `en_gb.UTF-8`, toggle with the space bar, and then continue scrolling down until coming to `en_us.UTF-8`.
-Toggle with the space bar again so the asterisk appears.
-Here the behavior of the interface is a bit different: the `Enter` key moves you forward to the next panel where you again use the down arrow to land on `en_us.UTF-8`.
-Use the right arrow and then `Enter` over the `<Ok>`.
-        Choose option 4 two more times:
-        12 Change Time Zone: US, New Pacific
-        13 Change Keyboard Layout:
-            Since our goal is to run the `Pi` 'headless', I don't think changing any of this is necessary but if you do expect to be using a keyboard the following is
-            suggested:
-            generic 105-key (the default) seems to work I chose `Other` rather than the default (`English (UK)') and then select 'English (US)' There's no reason to change any of the remaining defaults.
-    5. Interfacing Options:
+    2. Network Options      Configure network settings N1 Hostname                Set the visible name for this Pi on a network Suggest `rpi` or `pi-1` (something short) Once done editing the Hostname, use down arrow.
+        N2 Wi-fi                   Enter SSID and passphrase
+            Please enter SSID, use down arrow when done.
+            (We'll be changing this later anyway.)
+I use 'pi security'.
+        N3 Network interface names Enable/Disable predictable network interface names 'YES' seems a reasonable option.
+(We'll be changing these.)
+    3. Boot Options         Configure options for start-up B1 Desktop / CLI            Choose whether to boot into a desktop environment or the command line B1 Console           Text console, requiring user to login This is the one recommended.
+            B2 Console Autologin Text console, automatically logged in as 'pi' user B3 Desktop           Desktop GUI, requiring user to login B4 Desktop Autologin Desktop GUI, automatically logged in as 'pi' user B2 Wait for Network at Boot Choose whether to wait for network connection during boot Would you like boot to wait until a network connection is established?
+                Unimportant, I choose 'NO'.
+        B3 Splash Screen            Choose graphical splash screen or text boot Only text boot is possible since we have no GUI
+    4. Localisation Options Set up language and regional settings to match your location                             │ I1 Change Locale          Set up language and regional settings to match your location The default is '[*] en_GB.UTF-8 UTF-8'; you may want to scroll down and toggle (using the space bar) the asterix on '[*] en_US.UTF-8 UTF-8'.
+Then use the Return/Enter key to go to the next page to make your final selection.
+        I2 Change Timezone        Set up timezone to match your location First pick the 'Geographic area:'
+            Then select the specific zone.
+For us on the US West coast it's 'Pacific-New'
+        I3 Change Keyboard Layout Set the keyboard layout to match your keyboard No need to bother with this since we'll be operating 'headless'.
+        I4 Change Wi-fi Country   Set the legal channels used in your country Self explanatory
-        Only the second option is relevant to us:
+    5. Interfacing Options  Configure connections to peripherals Only the second (P2 SSH) option is relevant to us.
-        P2 SSH: Enable ssh server
-        Be sure <Yes> is selected, this is very important.
-    6. Overclock: Left in the default state.
-    7. Advanced options:
-        A1 Expand file system: This is also very important.
-        None of the other advance options concern us.
+        P1 Camera      Enable/Disable connection to the Raspberry Pi Camera P2 SSH         Enable/Disable remote command line access to your Pi using SSH Be sure to enable SSH
+        P3 VNC         Enable/Disable graphical remote access to your Pi using RealVNC P4 SPI         Enable/Disable automatic loading of SPI kernel module P5 I2C         Enable/Disable automatic loading of I2C kernel module P6 Serial      Enable/Disable shell and kernel messages on the serial connection P7 1-Wire      Enable/Disable one-wire interface
+        P8 Remote GPIO Enable/Disable remote access to GPIO pins
+    6. Overclock            Configure overclocking for your Pi                                                       │
+    7. Advanced Options     Configure advanced settings                                                              │ Only the first is of interest to us.
+        A1 Expand Filesystem Ensures that all of the SD card storage is available to the OS It's very important to expand the file system!
+        A2 Overscan          You may need to configure overscan if black bars are present on display A3 Memory Split      Change the amount of memory made available to the GPU A4 Audio             Force audio out through HDMI or 3.5mm jack A5 Resolution        Set a specific screen resolution A6 GL Driver         Enable/Disable experimental desktop GL driver The last two options are unimportant.
-    8. Update this tool to latest version
+    8. Update               Update this tool to the latest version                                                   │
-        Optional: not necessary.
-    9. About raspi-config
+    9. About raspi-config   Information about this configuration tool                                                │
-        Nothing important here.

-After `raspi-config` completes, reboot the `Pi` as suggested.
+When done, accept the offer to reboot.

 ### Updating and Upgrading the Raspberry Pi